consler/cat-the-builder/README.md

-# Cat The Builder
+# Cat The Builder BETA
 This is a tool to automate building .apk from .catrobat.
+Please report any malfunctioning you find.

 ## Dependencies
 [ImageMagick](imagemagick.org),